-HealthWORKS Newcastle Next steps – exercise class.
-This class involves gentle movement to music helping to gradually build up your fitness and your confidence.
-For more information and times of classes please visit the Healthworks Newcastle Website.
+HealthWORKS Newcastle Next Steps – exercise class: This class involves gentle movement to music helping to gradually build up your fitness and your confidence.

-HealthWORKS Newcastle Exercise on Referral.
-Healthworks can work with you to organise a tailored made exercise programme suitable for you and your medical condition.
+HealthWORKS Newcastle Exercise on Referral: Healthworks can work with you to organise a tailored made exercise programme suitable for you and your medical condition.
 They start slowly and help you to gradually build up your fitness and your confidence in the exercise equipment.
 You don't have to do anything that you don't want to or use equipment that you don't like and you won't be on your own in a room full of fitness fanatics.
 To get involved you will need to be referred to the scheme usually by your GP, Practice Nurse, health visitor or Physiotherapist.
-Please visit the Healthworks Newcastle Website for more information or to download a referral form
+You can also download a referral form on their website.

 Pilates combines western and eastern philosophies; teaching body awareness and breathing techniques, as well as promoting strength, flexibility, balance and co-ordination.